 The Exploration and Mining Division has published reports on whether certain exploration methodologies are likely to have a significant effect on the environment.
 More on this can be found here.

 Yes, Ireland is home to one of the top ten largest zinc mines in the world in Navan, Co.
 Meath.
 In operation since the 1970s it employs approximately 600 people and extends to about 1km depth.
 Mines at Lisheen and Galmoy closed within the past decade and large volumes of data from those mines are available from the Exploration and Mining Division.

 Does blasting take place during mineral exploration?

-A further list of answered questions is available on the Exploration and Mining Division's (EMD) website FAQs page
+Further information on the licensing and regulation of the minerals industry is available on the Exploration and Mining Division's (EMD) website FAQs page.